deqode/GoArcc/docs/Introduction/Directory Definition.md

-In main method there is a method called logger.Init().
+In the main method, there is a method called logger.Init().
 This method will create a global logger for your application and takes log level from config.yaml file.

-Apart from that if we need to overide the log level we just set an env variable or you can also change in the config.yaml file.
+Apart from this, if we need to override the log level, we just set an env variable, or you can change the config.yaml file.

 ### <u>Zap log level reference </u>